lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 ![](stahn-guide/sub123_1.png)
-▲ This Side Quest gives us some pretty good lore about the Shiden family.
+▲ This Side-Quest gives us some pretty good lore about the Shiden family.

 ---